-In the fall semester you will consult with your thesis advisor and the DGS to pick a third member of the department to serve as the core of your thesis committee.
-Thesis committees consist of 5 faculty members, and the graduate school requires that three of these be from the Physiology Department.
+In the fall semester of Year 2, you will consult with your thesis advisor and the DGS to pick a third member of the department to serve as the core of your thesis committee.
+Thesis committees consist of 5 faculty members, and the graduate school requires that three of these be primary faculty members in the Physiology Department.
 (See Part 4, pp. 11-12, for specific guidelines on selecting your committee.)